-This piece is currently on loan to the NY Historical Society Museum Exhibition called "Bill Graham and the Rock & Roll Revolution," in New York City through January 3rd.
-You may reserve it and it will be available in late January 2021
+This piece hung in the NY Historical Society Museum Exhibition called "Bill Graham and the Rock & Roll Revolution," in New York City from February 14, 2020 through January 3rd, 2021.

 Almost 5 years to the day after their second performance as group at Woodstock, CSNY played Nassau Coliseum.
 “For me—and I'm only one of four, remember—the best concerts‐on the tour have been the indoor ones, especially the one at the Nassau Coliseum on Long Island,” said David Crosby after the tour had ended.